 The Environmental Studies Department is committed to examining, understanding, and addressing environmental challenges from an interdisciplinary perspective.
-This interdisciplinarity is found in our scholarship, teaching, and programming that bridge the natural and social sciences, and influences the ways in which we think about the causes of and solutions to complex, contemporary environmental issues.
+This is found in our scholarship, teaching, and programming that bridges the natural and social sciences, and influences the ways in which we think about the causes of and solutions to complex, contemporary environmental issues.
 Crucial to this approach is a recognition that degradation of our planet and social injustice are intricately intertwined.
 Our faculty undertake environmental scholarship across diverse social, natural, and human-managed systems and built environments.
 Our curriculum is designed to emphasize experiential learning and enhance practical environmental problem solving skills in order to enable our students to more effectively address the environmental challenges of the 21st century.
 We strive to acknowledge and practice diversity in our approaches to knowledge, reasoning, learning, departmental composition, and community engagement.

 Study and Research Opportunities

 - B.A. in Environmental Studies

 - Combined B.A. majors available in Environmental Studies/Biology, Environmental Studies/Earth Sciences, and Environmental Studies/Economics

 - Concentration B.A. majors available in Agroecology & Sustainable Food Systems, Geographic Information Systems (GIS), Global Environmental Justice, and Conservation Science and Policy